GovStackWorkingGroup/bb-digital-registries/README.md

 ### Cucumber tests

-To install project's dependencies, navigate to folder test/gerkin and execute the following command:
+To install project's dependencies, navigate to folder 'test' and execute the following command:

 ```
 yarn install